 Apart from the fact that you will now be a target for other malicious opportunists propelling the cycle of exploiting the vulnerable, you will also lose out on all the lessons one can learn from those who aren’t afraid to show their vulnerable sides to others.
 If you exploit the vulnerable, they will avoid showing vulnerability to you.
 Their music will slowly silence, their art will turn bland, and their speeches will morph into casual conversation.
 You will cut out beauty from the world around you, and will miss out on many of life’s important lessons.

-Do not throw away future opportunities to expand your consciousness in an effort to benefit from someone else’s vulnerable state.
+Don’t throw away future opportunities to expand your understanding by benefiting from someone else’s vulnerable state.
 Vulnerable states come and go.
 They are sometimes insignificant, such as someone having a Freudian slip, or are sometimes an explosion of emotion amidst a moment of pressure.
-Your employees will sometimes say what’s on their mind, your kids will sometimes scream out with tears running down their face, and your significant other will share painful stories of their past.
+Your employees will sometimes say what’s on their mind, your kids will sometimes scream out with tears running down their face, and your significant other will share painful stories from their past.

-Once others share their vulnerable moments with you, accept them, understand them, and then forget.
+Once others share their vulnerable moments with you, accept them, understand them, comfort them, and then forget.
 Do not remind them about vulnerable moments from the past, and don’t use their vulnerable moments of today against them later on.
 Others’ vulnerable moments should be protected, not utilized as building blocks for your reputation.
-Improve your reputation by being noble toward both enemies and friends.
-Defeat your enemies with fairness, and protect those close to you from others who aim to exploit their vulnerable states.
+Improve your reputation by never exploiting vulnerability in both enemies and friends.
+Defeat your enemies in as fair of a manner as you can, and protect those close to you from others who aim to exploit their vulnerable states.